chrislib/pacman/README.md

 **P**retty **A**wesome **C**ontent **Man**ager

-The simple idea behind it is to extend HTML with a few helpful tags to get content from the database into an xml template.
+The simple idea behind it is to extend HTML by a few helpful tags to get content from the database into an xml template.

 Command reference so far: